ProjectOneOrg/Hoot/README.md

-# Hoot - UNC Coding Bootcamp Group Project
+# HOOT - UNC Coding Bootcamp Group Project

-Hoot allows you to find an event in the area of your choice providing information for local dining to help you better plan your night out. #PlanYourNight and have a great time with your friends and family.
+HOOT allows you to find an event in the area of your choice providing information for local dining to help you better plan your night out. #PlanYourNight and have a great time with your friends and family.

 ## Features